youtiao-im/youtiao/doc/api/attachments.md

 ### title

 The `title` is a recognizable name for the attachment.
-When the attachment is referenced in text without an optional readable name, clients are recommended to display `title` as the readable name.
+When the attachment is referenced in message without an optional readable name, clients are recommended to display `title` as the readable name.

 ### link